Authority & Responsibility

 5.3.1 Slip holders may receive a discount, if any, set annually by the HSIA Board, if fees are paid in full, with all required documentation, within 15 days of the date of the invoice.

-5.3.2 Slips holders may be subject to a late payment penalty, if any, set annually by the HSIA Board, if fees are not paid in full by March 1, or other payment terms have not been arranged with the Chairperson of Piers & Harbors.
+5.3.2 Slips holders may be subject to a late submission penalty, if any, set annually by the HSIA Board, if fees are not paid in full and/or if required documentation is not provided by March 1, unless other payment or document submission terms have been arranged with the Chairperson of Piers & Harbors.

 5.4.
 Slip holders who have not paid their fees and provided all required documentation, or made other arrangements, in writing, with the Chairperson of Piers & Harbors and approved by the HSIA Treasurer, within 30 days of the invoice date or by March 1st, whichever is later, may lose their slip.